Sensitivity tool · move the assumptions

 2. 2.
 NREL PVWatts (v8) — annual production estimator using NSRDB irradiance data with default 14% total system losses (soiling, shading, snow, mismatch, wiring, connections, light-induced degradation, nameplate rating, age, availability).
 Typical US residential output: 1,000–1,600 kWh/kW annually.
 Verified 2026-05-16. pvwatts.nrel.gov · API docs

-Next: The four payback mistakes — common assumption errors that move the headline year by years.
+Next: Net metering vs net billing — the export-credit assumption that can move the payback year by years.

 Ask a TrueSolarCost question